Inflammation & Depression: The Biological Link

 Together, these effects may contribute to low mood, anhedonia, anxiety, cognitive impairment, and reduced treatment responsiveness (2,3,6).

-Inflammation-associated depression often presents with physical symptoms alongside mood changes.
+Inflammation-associated depression often presents with somatic symptoms alongside mood changes, a pattern described by Robert Dantzer and colleagues as “sickness behaviour.”
 Common features include:

 • Persistent fatigue or a “heavy body” sensation